rodu30/i18n-kit/README.md

 > NOTE: If you are using the **i18n-cli** for extracting messages you need to pass the message and
 > the args to the method object directly as argument (not via variable) because variables cannot be
 > interpreted by the extract-script.

-Options:

-* `disableWarnings`: Set to false in order to disable all warnings about status of the translation (e.g. not found).
-This can be useful when you are not using translations e.g. in a component library.
-* `messageLocale`: Provide the locale for default messages (no warning is printed if current locale is the same as default).

 #### Message extracting